Norwegian Women's Handball Cup

 The Norwegian Women's Handball Cup (NM (Norgesmesterskapet)), is the main domestic cup tournament for Norwegian women's handball clubs, which is organised and supervised by the Norwegian Handball Federation.
 The competition has been played annually since 1946.
 Larvik HK is its most successful team with 17 titles.
 Between 1939 and 1974 there was also an outdoor competition besides indoor.

-Since the 2022/23 edition the semifinals and finals are being played in a Final 8 format, where both men's and women's final 4 teams play during the same weekend in the same arena.
+In the 2022/23 and 2023/24-edition, the semifinals and finals was being played in a Final 8 format, where both men's and women's final 4 teams played during the same weekend in the same arena.